-- All children who have an epi pen/ emergency epilepsy medication have a care plan - Two epi pens are required in school - One EpiPen is kept in the first aid room and one is kept with the child at all times.
-The child's Epipen is carried in a labelled, red bum-bag and stored in a green medical locker when in the classroom (responsibility for this is dependent on age). - Emergency epilepsy medication is kept with the child at all times and carried in a labelled, red bum-bag (responsibility for this is dependent on age).
+- All children who have an epi pen in school will have an 'allergy action plan' which outlines when to administer medication and emergency procedures - All children who have emergency epilepsy medication have an individual healthcare plan (IHP) which outlines medication and emergency procedures - The child's Epipen is carried in a labelled, red bum-bag and stored in a green medical locker when in the classroom (responsibility for this is dependent on age). - Emergency epilepsy medication is kept with the child at all times and carried in a labelled, red bum-bag (responsibility for this is dependent on age and/or additional needs).